gdevos010/mlp-utils/README.md

 The `NGPT` class implements the feed-forward block from the paper ["nGPT: Normalized Transformer with Representation Learning on the Hypersphere."](https://arxiv.org/html/2410.01131v2).

 This module applies the nGPT update rule, which involves normalizing hidden states and using a learnable interpolation parameter (`alpha_m`) to update the representation on the hypersphere.
-By default, it uses a `SwiGLU` feed-forward network with weight-normalized linear layers (`NormLinear`), making it a self-contained implementation of the nGPT MLP block.

 You can use it as a standalone layer: